Courses for beginners

 How can I become a industrial hygienist?

-To become a industrial hygienist in Melbourne, you may want to consider completing the Certificate IV in Work Health and Safety.
+To become a industrial hygienist in Melbourne, you may want to consider completing the Graduate Certificate in Occupational Health and Safety.
 This qualification will equip you with the skills and knowledge necessary for a career in this industry.

 Are there training providers in Melbourne?

-You can train to become a industrial hygienist by completing a qualification with LET Training or College for Adult Learning.
+You can train to become a industrial hygienist by completing a qualification with Edith Cowan University or Central Queensland University.
 Find a course provider near you.
 Once you make an enquiry, a course advisor will get in touch to discuss your study options and course fees.

 What study modes are available?

 There are several campuses within the Melbourne area that provide industrial hygienist training.
 The nearest campus is located right in the center of Melbourne.
-You can also study a industrial hygienist course through online, distance or traineeship learning.
+You can also study a industrial hygienist course through online learning.
 Find a course provider that best suits your study needs.

 Related occupations